-Huawei M835, LG MS910 Bryce, and Samsung Admire all run Android, are all destined for MetroPCSAlex Wagner - Senior News Editor
+Huawei M835, LG MS910 Bryce, and Samsung Admire all run Android, are all destined for MetroPCSAlex Wagner - Editorial Director of News and Content

 Ready for a few new Android phones, MetroPCS customers?
 Good, because that's exactly what you'll be getting over the next few months.
 First up we've got the Huawei M835, which MetroPCS made official today.
 This bite-size handset features a 2.8-inch 320x240 display, 3.2-megapixel camera, microSD card support, and Android 2.2.
 The M835's spec sheet may not melt your face off, but its price just might: MetroPCS sells the handset for $129, but thanks to an instant discount you'll only need to shell out $79 for the Froyo-packin' phone.
 And that's sans contract, natch.
 The M835 is available right now, and you can peep its press release at the bottom of this post.